FAQs for Small Employers

-Beginning January 1, 2014 almost all citizens of the United States will be required to have health insurance coverage or pay a penalty.
+- As of January 1, 2014 almost all citizens of the United States are required to have health insurance coverage or pay a penalty.
 This is known as the “Individual Penalty” and includes you and your employees.
 Depending on your income, you may be eligible for tax credits to help pay for monthly premiums.
 For example, an individual earning up to $45,900 a year or a family of four earning up to $94,200 a year will get a tax credit to help cover the cost of their premiums.
 You may also be eligible for cost-sharing assistance to help pay for copays, deductibles, and other out-of-pocket costs.
 You will be able to find out if you are eligible for financial assistance by answering a series of questions on the Cover Oregon website.

 A: Open enrollment for coverage to begin in 2014, is from October 1, 2013, through April 30, 2014.

 A: They range based on age, income, and number of people covered.

 Q: What is the Individual Penalty for not being covered?

 A: In 2014 it is the greater of $95 per person ($47.50 per child) up to a maximum of $285 or 1% of your adjusted gross pay.
 In 2015 the numbers go to $325 per person (maximum of $975) or 2% of adjusted gross pay.
 By 2016 the amounts are $695 per person (max of $2,085) or 2.5% of adjusted gross pay.